Team-Spyderover/Final_Project_Report/Project_Code.md

 ```
 ### Code for generation of toggle signal to control QTPY from PICO4ML

-We adapted the code of ```mainfunctions.cpp``` in Pi inbuild person detection libraries to generate a toggle signal on pin 21 of pico4ml as soon as the score fo person face reaches 75 percent.
+We adapted the code of ```mainfunctions.cpp``` in Pi inbuild person detection libraries to generate a toggle signal on pin 21 of pico4ml as soon as the score for person face reaches 75 percent.
+If the score is grater than 75, the ```RESPONSE_PIN``` is written 1 or logic level HIGH otherwise , it is written to 0.
+Since the hardware capabalities are limited and it uses Tiny ML models to implement this feature, we wanted to avoid the load of the core present onboard so that it does no cause a stall.

 ```
 #include "main_functions.h"